Our objectives

 In February 2022, the MPC decided to begin to reduce its stock of asset purchases by no longer reinvesting maturing government and corporate bonds, and by a programme of corporate bond sales.
 In August 2022, the MPC announced its intention to commence a UK government bond sales programme, subject to economic and market conditions being judged appropriate at the time of a confirmatory vote.
 In September 2022, the MPC agreed to reduce its stock of UK government bond purchases, by an amount of £80 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £758 billion.
 The corporate bond sales programme concluded in June 2023 and a small number of very short maturity bonds were held until maturity in April 2024.

 As set out by the MPC in August 2022, the strategy for asset sales is guided by a set of key principles; first, the MPC’s preference is to use Bank Rate as its active tool when adjusting the stance of monetary policy.
 Second, sales will be conducted so as not to disrupt the functioning of financial markets.
 Third, to help achieve this, sales will be conducted in a relatively gradual and predictable manner over a period of time.
 As maturities and sales take place, we remove the central bank reserves originally created to purchase them from the financial system.
-Further details on the programme of UK government bond sales has been set out in a Market Notice.
+Further detail on the programme of UK government bond sales has been set out in a Market Notice.

 The role of term funding